Solution of the simple task: Begin3

 We shall use the IDLE Python as a programming environment, however the same results may be

-received in the VS Code, PyCharm, and Wing IDEs that are also supported by Programming Taskbook.
+received in the VS Code, PyCharm, and Wing IDEs for Python and RStudio IDE for R that are also supported by Programming Taskbook.

 Creating a template and acquaintance with the task